 What does it mean to know something?
 Can we have confidence in our knowledge?

-In this primer on epistemology, James Dew and Mark Foreman guide students through this discipline in philosophy.
-By asking basic questions and using clear, jargon-free language, they provide an entry into some of the most important issues in contemporary philosophy.
+In this primer on epistemology, James Dew and Mark Foreman guide readers through this discipline in philosophy.
+This second edition has been expanded with new material and now serves as the first volume in IVP's Questions in Christian Philosophy series.
+By asking basic questions and using clear, jargon-free language, they provide an entry into one of the most important issues in contemporary philosophy.

 For Further Reading